Skip to main content

 We know that consumers are increasingly exposed to algorithmic dynamic pricing – but what about B2B?
 Do they embrace this practice by suppliers, or do they prefer the thrill of the high-stakes negotiation dance of price determination that has been predominant since the beginning of commerce?

 In fact, B2B buyers have an inherent affinity for suppliers that use algorithms for price determination.
-That data shows that B2B buyers trust the objectivity and fairness of algorithms which overcome the typical obfuscation of people negotiating price.
+Hanover’s data shows that B2B buyers trust the objectivity and fairness of algorithms which overcome the typical obfuscation of people negotiating price

 A diagram of a pie chart